amethystaurora-robo/plasim_rare_events/README.md

 An ensemble of trajectories is initiated taking 100 stationary states of PlaSim from the control run after its spin-up has completed.
 At resampling intervals, the rare event algorithm is applied.

 At higher values of k or something, transitions are not happening.
+-Or maybe, need a different resampling time - the cumulative resampling, which is more like 25 days...but also that's basically what we found already so...???

 Plasim sits at the middle of Dijkstra's hierarchy of models \cite{dijkstra2024role}. an Earth System Model of Intermediate Complexity.
 This model consists of a dynamical core based on the moist primitive equations representing conservation of momentum, mass and energy, which has been adapted from a simplified general circulation model, the Portable University Model of the Atmosphere (PUMA) \cite{fraedrich2005planet}.
 This has been coupled with systems of lower complexity including land-surface processes, vegetation, ocean and sea ice \cite{fraedrich2005planet}.
 Our version of PLASIM has included an additional functionality of the large-scale geostrophic ocean, which has been implemented by J Hardenberg.